mart1nro/joycontrol/README.md

 ## Issues
 - Some bluetooth adapters seem to cause disconnects for reasons unknown, try to use an usb adapter or a raspi instead.
 - Incompatibility with Bluetooth "input" plugin requires it to be disabled (along with the others), see [Issue #8](https://github.com/mart1nro/joycontrol/issues/8)
-- It seems like the Switch is slower processing incoming messages while in the "Change Grip/Order" menu.
-  This causes flooding of packets and makes input after initial pairing somewhat inconsistent.
-  Not sure yet what exactly a real controller does to prevent that.
-  A workaround is to use the reconnect option after a controller was paired once, so that opening of the "Change Grip/Order" menu is not required.
 - The reconnect doesn't ever connect, `bluetoothctl` shows the connection constantly turning on and off.
 This means the switch tries initial pairing, you have to unpair the switch and try without the `-r` option again.
 - ...